ArcaneAlgorithms/unblockedzone/README.md

 # The Unblocked Zone
-Welcome to the Official Unblocked Zone repository.
+Welcome to the **official** Unblocked Zone repository.

-Any other repository is a fake and should be reported to us immediately.
+Any other repository that has not been verified by [Arcane Algorithms](https://github.com/ArcaneAlgorithms) or hasn't given credit to us should be reported immediately and will not be tolerated.